arcalot/arcalot.github.io/docs/arcaflow/workflows/input.md

 | `default`         | `string`   | Default value for this property, JSON-encoded.                                             |
 | `examples`        | `[]string` | Examples for the current property, JSON-encoded.                                           |

+!!! note
+    Unlike the plugin schema where an unassigned default value is set to `None`, for the workflow schema you simply omit the default to leave it unassigned.

 ## Scopes and refs

 Scopes behave like objects, but they serve an additional purpose.
 Suppose, object `A` had a property of the object type `B`, but now you needed to reference back to object `A`.
 Without references, there would be no way to do this.